-Named trace configurations allow you to add and store complex traces in a trace network that can be shared across an organization through web maps and consumed by web and field applications.
+Named trace configurations allow you to store complex traces in a utility network for reuse and sharing across an organization using ArcGIS Pro and web maps to be consumed by web and field applications.
 Introduced with version 2 of the trace network, the use of named trace configurations in an organization simplifies the user experience associated with tracing and allows users to discover information or answer questions using a trace without the need to understand all configuration details.

 The following outlines the general workflow to create, share, and work with trace configurations in the trace network:

 - Add a new named trace configuration.

 - Activate a named trace configuration in a map.

 - Share a web map containing active named trace configurations.

 - Consume named trace configurations in a web map or field application.

 - Manage named trace configurations in the network.

 Add a named trace configuration

 When working with a trace network in a single-user deployment, operating system authentication is used to store the creator of a named trace configuration.

 Share named trace configurations

-Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a trace network can be shared through a web map and consumed by web and field apps.
+Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a trace network in an enterprise deployment can be shared through a web map and consumed by web and field apps.
 To be included in the map definition of a web map, a named trace configuration must first be set as active for sharing.

 The Sharing tab lists all of the named trace configurations for the trace network in the current map.

 Consume named trace configurations

-Map services are the primary method through which named trace configurations are consumed.
-Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the trace network layer can be consumed with the ArcGIS REST API through the Trace Network service by global ID.
+Map services can also be used to consume named trace configurations.
+Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the trace network can be consumed with the ArcGIS REST API through the Trace Network service by global ID.